Cnoidal Waves for the cubic nonlinear Klein-Gordon and Schr\"odinger Equations: Spectral Analysis.

 which implies that the number of negative eigenvalues of $\mathcal{L}$ is at least $1$. \end{remark}

 Next result gives the precise spectral information of the operator $\mathcal{L}_{1\Pi}$ in $(\ref{opconstrained12})$.
 Here and in what follows, we only consider the case $c\in[0,1)$.

 \begin{lemma} There exists $c^{*}\in (0,1)$ such that: \begin{itemize} \item[(i)] for all $c \in [0,c^*)$, operator $ \mathcal{L}_{{1\Pi}} $ has exactly one negative eigenvalue which is simple.
 Zero is a simple eigenvalue with eigenfunction $\varphi'$; \item[(ii)] For all $c \in (c^*,1)$, operator $ \mathcal{L}_{{1\Pi}} $ has exactly two negative eigenvalues which are simple.
-Zero is a simple eigenvalue with eigenfunction $\varphi'$; \item[(iii)] If $c=c^*$, operator $\mathcal{L}_{1\Pi}$ has one negative eigenvalue which is simple and zero is a double eigenvalue. \end{itemize} \end{lemma} \begin{proof} Since the function
+Zero is a simple eigenvalue with eigenfunction $\varphi'$; \item[(iii)] If $c=c^*$, operator $\mathcal{L}_{1\Pi}$ has one negative eigenvalue which is simple and zero is a double eigenvalue. \end{itemize} \end{lemma} \begin{proof} This was essentially proved in \cite{kapitulodeco}; but here we give a slightly different proof.
+Since the function

 is increasing, it suffices to work with the parameter $k$ instead of $c$.

 The first five eigenvalues and eigenfunctions of $\mathcal{L}_1$ are well-known (see, for instance, \cite{angulo} or \cite{kapitulodeco}).
 In particular, the first and fifth eigenvalues are